webvirtcloud/webvirtcloud/README.md

 5. Run the Docker container with the production settings (ENV):

- Create file `custom.env` add the next variables with your domain records:
+Create file `custom.env` add the next variables with your domain records.

+Example `custom.env` for domain `webvirt.local`:

 ```text
 BASE_DOMAIN=webvirt.local